What Unhealthy Pride Looks Like

 Not interested in other people

-- Rarely ask questions of others because they’re only interested in their SELF
+- Rarely ask questions of others because they’re more interested in their SELF than in the SELF of others

-- Dominate conversations and just talk about their SELF or how much they know
+- Dominate conversations talking about their SELF thinking or how much they know SO THAT we're impressed with their SELF

 - Rarely compliment people